 Inventories are valued at the lower of cost and net realizable value.
 Estimates are required in relation to forecasted sales and inventory balances.
 In situations where excess inventory balances are identified, estimates of net realizable values for the excess inventory are made.
 The Company has set up provisions for merchandise in inventory that may have to be sold below cost.
-For this purpose, the Company has developed assumptions regarding the quantity of merchandise sold below cost.
+The Company has developed assumptions regarding the quantity of merchandise to be sold below cost based on historical pattern of sales.